Sedce/music_storage/README.md

 # Spotyfi Music Library

 How to run (for now):
+  1. Install nodejs and express<br>
-  1. Open Terminal <br>
+  2. Open Terminal <br>
-  2. Type: node server.js
+  3. Type: node server.js

 Description:
   A requirement for CMSC 166.
 A music library that lets you add a singer/artist.